 A staple in Korean cuisine, kimchi is a lactic acid bacteria dominant food that can help with constipation, cholesterol reduction and strengthening the immune system.** Cabbage and radish are the most common vegetables used and is often spiced with chili that give it a spicy kick.

-Similar to other fermented foods, look for the containers that are sold in the cooler section of your grocery store and not the shelf stable variety.
-The shelf stable variety of pickles are not fermented – thus, they do not contain the beneficial bacteria.
+The fermentation process contributes to probiotics in foods, research has found.
+So, you'll want to look for pickles in brine, not vinegar, which can typically be found in containers that are sold in the cooler section of your grocery store.
+The shelf-stable variety of pickles are not fermented – thus, they do not contain the beneficial bacteria.

-Kefir is a fermented milk beverage that is not unlike yogurt but with a thinner consistency.
+Kefir is a fermented milk beverage that is similar to yogurt, but with a thinner consistency.
 It’s perfect to add to smoothies and is also high in protein, vitamin D and calcium.
 It is also low in lactose, meaning it is suitable for those that are lactose sensitive.

-This fermented beverage comes in a variety of flavors and brands.
-The vast variety of this beverage has made it difficult to research the benefits and there is some doubt that it’s as beneficial as companies claim.
-However, it still could be, and it usually is lower in sugar than soda but provides a similar fizz that consumers crave.
+This trendy beverage is created by fermenting tea and sugar with bacteria and yeast.
+It comes in many flavors and brands.
+The variety of the beverage has made it difficult to research the benefits, and there is some doubt that it’s as beneficial as companies claim.
+However, while you shouldn't reach for kombucha as your main source of probiotics, it could still be one, and it usually is lower in sugar than soda but provides a similar fizz that consumers crave.

-This is by far the most commonly known and widely available probiotics source, which may make it the best for some.
-Your best bet is choosing a variety low in added sugars and high in protein.
+Yogurt is by far the most commonly known and widely available probiotics source, which may make it the best option for some people to easily add to their diets.
+You'll want to read the label first and choose a variety low in added sugars and high in protein.

 We also recommend discussing your health goals with your licensed healthcare professional.
 They can best provide you with the diagnosis and treatment of any medical condition and assist you as well in deciding whether a dietary supplement will be a helpful addition to your regimen.